L3ad Solutions

 Takeaway

-Pick one post from last week.
-Search the hashtags you used on Instagram and count the total posts under each.
-If any hashtag has over 100,000 posts, replace it with a niche one under 25,000 that's more specific to what you do.
+Take one recent post and search the hashtags you used, counting total posts under each.
+If any has over 100,000 posts, swap it for a niche tag under 25,000 that's specific to what you do.
+Relevant beats popular when the goal is local customers, not tourists.

 how to use hashtags for local business instagram